-In my series of posts for These Three Rooms I have explored how to find the right interior designer for you and the concept of virtual interior design.
-But for my final post I’m going back to basics to ask: what exactly does an interior designer do?
+In my series of posts for These Three Rooms I have explored how to find the right designer for you.
+I’ve also written about the concept of virtual interior design.
+But for my final post I’m going back to basics to ask: what does an interior designer do?

 Colours and finishes are important but, to be honest, these are only the icing on the cake.
-The aim of an interior designer is to improve the environments in which we live, work, relax and socialise – a well-designed space should enhance your wellbeing as well as being visually appealing.
+The aim of a designer is to improve the environments in which we live, work, relax and socialise.
+A well-designed space should enhance your wellbeing as well as being visually appealing.

-When you’re using a designer, the starting point for most is to get to know you – who you are, how you like to live, who shares your home (including pets).
+When you’re using a designer, the starting point for most is to get to know you.
+Who you are, how you like to live and who shares your home (including pets).
 So don’t be put off if you get asked a lot of questions about your life and style.

 Next they will look at the space available to assess if it is functioning in the best way possible.

-Let’s look at what to expect when using an interior designer in a little bit more detail…
+Let’s look at what to expect when using a designer in a little bit more detail…

 An interior designer helps with space planning

-In short, an interior designer will help you make best use of the space you have available and suggest ways to improve how you’re currently using it.
+In short, an interior designer will help you make best use of the space you have available.
+They will suggest ways to improve how you’re currently using it.
 This could be for your whole house or an open-plan kitchen-living-diner, bedroom and ensuite or a loft conversion.

 A good example of this is a recent project by interior designer Brian Woulfe at Designed By Woulfe.
-He was called in to help with a family kitchen that had been added to and extended, resulting in an awkward shape with odd nooks and crannies.
+He was called in to help with a family kitchen that had been added to and extended.
+This resulted in an awkward shape with odd nooks and crannies.